npx-official/cloudscout/README.md

 > 🛡️ Identifies public S3 buckets, missing MFA, open security groups, and more.
 > 📊 Generates **HTML** and **JSON** reports with clear recommendations.
 > 🚀 Fast, lightweight, and easy to use.

 ---
+## ⚠️ **Status: Beta / Under Development**

+> 🚧 **This tool is currently in active development and testing phase.**
+> Features may change, and some functionality may not work as expected.
+> Feedback and contributions are welcome!

+---